Hermes Hsiao-Mei Yeh, PhD

 Rotations and Thesis Projects:

-All rotation and thesis projects reflect the multidisciplinary approach taken in my laboratory.
-For rotations, the nature of the projects are necessarily of more limited scope because on concomitant coursework.
-Students can expect to conduct focused short-term hypothesis-driven projects that will allow them to become familiar with at least one of the following approaches:
+Graduate students are encouraged to explore, develop and elaborate on their own research interests and directions.
+All laboratory rotation and thesis projects reflect the multidisciplinary approach taken in my laboratory.
+For rotations, the nature of the projects are necessarily of more limited scope - students can expect to conduct focused short-term hypothesis-driven projects.

-1. Does binge drinking ethanol early in pregnancy have enduring effects on the development of the fetal cerebral cortex?
+1. Does maternal binge drinking of ethanol early in pregnancy affect the development of radial glial cells in the developing cerebral cortex of the fetus?

-2. What is the expression profile of GABAA receptor subunits in GABAergic cortical interneuronal subpopulations?
+2. What is the expression profile of GABAA receptor subunits in GABAergic cortical interneuronal subpopulations and how are they affected by ethanol exposure?

 Interested students are encouraged to meet with Dr. Yeh and discuss rotation projects tailored to their interests.